-Here's a treat for PerfectIt users ... a custom style sheet that includes the find-and-replace strings in my free ebook, The Author's Proofreading Companion.
+Here's a treat for PerfectIt users ... a custom style sheet that includes the find-and-replace strings in my free ebook, Formatting in Word.

-If the Companion has made your life easier, you'll love what my colleague Andrea Kay of Yours Truleigh Editing has done.
+If Formatting in Word has made your life easier, you'll love what my colleague Andrea Kay of Yours Truleigh Editing has done.
 Yep, she's upped the efficiency game for all of us by creating a custom style sheet that can be imported into PerfectIt.

 Thank you so much, Andrea!